sando38/movim/README.md

 * runs as non-root user
 * does not require any Linux capabilities
 * build with `php8`
-* `s6-overlay` to manage the different processes
 * additionally includes `mysql`/`mariadb` database driver
-* (is available also as an Alpine based image, which has an [issue](https://github.com/sando38/movim/issues/1), however)

 Images are scanned daily by trivy and if necessary, the latest tag will be rebuilt and published.